Requesting Your Ballot

 All requests for a vote-by-mail ballot to be mailed to a voter must be received no later than 5:00 p.m. on the 10th day before the election to allow ample time for mailing and return of ballot.

 Important: Vote-by-mail ballots cannot be forwarded so be sure we have your correct mailing address on file.
 Even if the post office forwards your mail to your summer address, they will not forward vote-by-mail ballots.

 Returning Your Ballot

 The voter must sign the voter certificate on the ballot return envelope and return the ballot promptly so that it reaches our office no later than 7 p.m. on election day.
 If you return your ballot without signing the ballot certificate or are notified by us that your signature on the certificate does not match your signature on file with the elections office, you will need to complete and return a vote-by-mail cure affidavit (English / Spanish) to the elections office by 5 p.m. on the second day following the election.
 Please follow the instructions on the form carefully, as failure to do so may cause your ballot not to count.

 You may return your vote-by-mail ballot by mail or in person.
 If you plan to mail, please allow at least a week for your ballot to reach our office.
 You may also drop off your ballot in person at any of our three elections offices or at an early voting location during hours of operation.
 Secure vote-by-mail drop box locations and early voting dates and hours will be posted on this website prior to each election.
-To track your vote-by-mail ballot from the time your request is processed until the voted ballot is received back in the elections office, select the link below:
+To track your vote-by-mail ballot from the time your request is processed until the voted ballot is received back in the elections office, or to receive vote-by-mail status notifications, select a link below: